bramalingam/Omero-Imagej-Scripts/README.md

 - Jython utility scripts to interact with an omero server, from FIJI.

 # Setup Instructions:
-- Drop omero_client.jar and Blitz.jar under the jars folder of FIJI
+- Drop omero_client.jar under the jars folder of Fiji and OMEROIJ Plugin under the plugins folder of Fiji

 # FIJI Scripting Tutorial:
 - http://imagej.net/Jython_Scripting